PardoEdgar/Snail_Thermal_hypoxia/README.md

 This repository and the associated Google Drive folder contain all data and code used in the study:

-**"Short-term oxygen deprivation during high and low temperature water immersion influences heart function of the invasive snail *Cornu aspersum*"**
+**"Short-term oxygen deprivation during water immersion at high and low temperatures influences heart function of the invasive snail *Cornu aspersum*"**